TheThingsNetwork/arduino-node-lib/docs/TheThingsNode.md

 ```

 - `bool enabled`: Enable or disable the interval callback.
 Enabled automatically by `onInterval()`, but you can use this method to temporarily disable it.
 Defaults to `false`.
 - `TheThingsNetwork * pttn`: This enable the interval callback but in this mode, the interval is passed to RN2483 or RN2903 module (this is why we need to pass pointer to object) with the command `sys sleep ms` and then it's the LoRa module that wake up the node.
 This is the most advanced Low Power Mode.
-In this mode, the watchdog is disabled and consuption again reduced.
+In this mode, the watchdog is disabled and consumption again reduced.
 - `uint32_t ms`: Minimal time between calling the interval callback.
 Defaults to `60000` or 60 seconds.

 > If the Node has no USB data connection or is configured to also sleep in that case, it will only wake up every 8 seconds to check if the interval callback should run.
 This means setting `ms` to less than `8000` makes no sense.
 It also means that the maximum time between calls can be up to 8 seconds longer than `ms` if it wakes up to handle button or sensor interaction in between.
 This does not apply when wake up by LoRa module.